InditexTech/api-scoring-engine/packages/api-cli/README.md

 Then, you can use any of these commands:

-- `refresh-ruleset`, which will update the rules used to validate your API in the certification service.

 - `verify`, with which you can obtain the certification of the API, all along with some helpful information like version numbers or protocol.

 - `verify-file`, verifies an OpenAPI specification file.